Unthrottled/blog/_drafts/2017-05-12-Distributed-Tracing.md

 Painting a more clear picture of a transaction.
 Hopefully, leading to a paths where optimizations can be wired in to reduce response times.

-Continuing off of the previous example: we have Service Alpha.
+Continuing off of the previous example: we have an Alpha Service.
-Service Alpha has a dependencies on both Service Bravo and Service Charlie.
+Alpha Service has a dependencies on both Bravo Service and Charlie Service.
-Service Charlie has a dependency Service Zulu.
+Charlie Service has a dependency Zulu Service.
 We know that it takes around 100ms (with the occasional tail latency of 1000ms), but do not know the break down of time spent with dependent interacting with one another.
 For instance, it might be the case that Alpha, Bravo, and Charlie all respond in a reasonable amount of time of lets say 10ms.
 It might be Zulu that takes an average of 70ms, with a chance of being bogged down and taking 930ms.